 To make a delicious chicken marinade, a combination of sweet, tangy, spicy and a hint of bitter is the key.
 I almost always add salt to anything I cook, but I prefer to salt marinated meats right before cooking.
 So this marinade does not contain any salt or salty ingredients.
-You’ll sprinkle a light coating on both sides of the chicken before grilling, baking or stir-frying.
+You’ll sprinkle a light coating of salt on both sides of the chicken before grilling, baking or stir-frying.

 Rice vinegar is the vinegar of choice in most Asian cooking and adds the tangy element to the marinade.
 If you don’t have rice vinegar, white balsamic or apple cider vinegar will be good substitutes,